- Understand and apply the idea of a balanced (long-term global average) heat budget to explain how the greenhouse effect works.

 - Does the atmosphere's heat budget balance?
 If so, what

-- How (that is, by what means) does the planet lose heat to space?
-From what part of the earth system pictured in this budget diagrams (the surface, air, or clouds) does the the earth lose the most heat to
+- From what part of the earth system pictured in this budget diagrams (that is, the earth's surface, air, or clouds) does the most energy lost to

 - How does the radiative energy emitted by the earth's surface compare to the radiative energy that the earth as a whole emits to space?